 Staying present helps you to appreciate what's happening in your life each day, each moment.
 Maybe your child or partner is talking to you, maybe the birds are chirping, or the sun shining on your face, and a warm breeze is blowing your hair.
 When we are present, we can mindfully attend to what is happening in our lives right now.

 Being More Mindful In Daily Life

 I've been practicing mindfulness and meditation for over a year, and there are times when it’s really hard to be mindful.
 Because we’re human, our minds are always thinking about the next thing.
 On the days when I'm extremely busy, I'm overwhelmed, or have a lot on my mind, it takes a little more effort, but I find it’s on those days that I get the most out of my mindful practice.
-It forces me to slow down.
-Using mindfulness, I can calm my brain, and I find I react less to stress.
+It gets me to slow down.
+Using mindfulness, I can get out of my head, and I find I react less to stress.

-The goal with mindfulness is not to stop your thoughts or get rid of them.
-It’s to let your thoughts come and go while being present.
+The goal with a mindfulness meditation practice isn't to stop your thoughts or get rid of them.
+It’s to let your thoughts come and go while being present and paying attention to your breath.
 When you recognize that you’re lost in thought, then you gently, without judgment, bring your attention back to the present moment.